Qwant/kartotherian_docker/README.md

 `./exec.py load-db`

-Note that you can specify the PBF you want to give by using the `--osm-file-url` option.
+Note that you can specify the PBF you want to give by using the `--osm-file` option.

 The different way to configure the import can be seen in [this readme](https://github.com/QwantResearch/kartotherian_docker/blob/master/import_data/README.md).